SutheeDev/PerScholasCapstoneBE/README.md

 ## Acknowledgments <a name="acknowledgments"></a>

 - Seed files were created to populate user and restaurant data.
-- Restaurant images are sourced from [Unsplash](https://unsplash.com/).
+- Special thanks to [Unsplash](https://unsplash.com/) for food and restaurant images used in this project.
 - For Front End repository, follow this [Link](https://github.com/SutheeDev/PerScholasCapstoneFE)

 <br>